+Assisted Living and Memory Care Communities provide support with the activities of daily living (ADLs).
+These include dressing, showering, toileting, transferring, escorting, and other day-to-day activities.
+Some people need little or no help with these activities, and others need very routine and regular help.
+Most senior care communities include some amount of time dedicated to these ADLs with the monthly rent, with additional charges applicable as the time needed to support these ADLs increases.
+In addition, meals, room cleaning, and laundry are also provided as part of the monthly rent charge.
 Some residents in Assisted Living and Dementia Care Communities require a very high level of support with ADLs.
 In particular, residents with Alzheimer’s disease and other neurological conditions may require total assistance, including feeding, complete continence management, and ambulation via wheelchairs.
-Some people without cognitive difficulties but with multiple physical challenges require this higher level of support, too.
-This level of care is not available in every Community.
-We can be particularly helpful in matching seniors with the right Community for these high need activities.
+Some people without cognitive difficulties but with multiple physical challenges need this higher level of support, too.
+This level of care is not available in every community, though, and Assisted Living Locators can be particularly helpful in matching seniors with the right community for these high need activities.

 More and more communities are now accepting residents with pets.
 Some charge a fee at move-in to cover the cleaning and carpet replacement they will do at the end of the rental period, and others collect a deposit or charge a monthly fee.
 Some communities only allow either cats or dogs, while others allow both.
 Most communities have a weight limit for dogs.
 All communities require that residents be able to completely care for their pets or employ outside services to do so.

-At Assisted Living Locators of Long Island, we can help you find the best match for Assisted Living, Dementia Care, and Independent Senior Living Communities.
-There are over 70 of these Communities on Long Island, and we can help you find the best fit relative to location, cost, care, activities, and overall environment.
+At Assisted Living Locators of Long Island, we can help you find the best match for assisted living, dementia care, and independent senior living communities.
+There are over 70 of these communities on Long Island, and we can help you and your family find the best fit relative to location, cost, care, activities, and overall environment.
 We know each of these communities very well—we can tell you what’s not in the glossy brochure, and in many cases, we can give you responses from previous placements.

-Assisted Living Locators of Long Island is compensated by the various Communities when we help make a successful match between a senior and a Community.
+Assisted Living Locators of Long Island is compensated by the various communities when we help make a successful match between a senior and a community.
 There is never any charge to a family or a senior for any advice or other service provided by Assisted Living Locators.
 Even when there is no placement, there is no charge or cost to families and seniors.

 We have the privilege to serve Northeastern Queens and Nassau & Suffolk Counties on Long Island.
 We are part of a larger network of placement agents who can help outside of your immediate area as well.